 \section{Introduction}

-Our solar system is a typical debris system with the asteroid belt at 2 - 3.5 AU and the Kuiper belt at 30 - 48 AU \citep{kim05}.
+Our solar system is a debris system with the asteroid belt at 2 - 3.5 AU and the Kuiper belt at 30 - 48 AU \citep{kim05}.
 Debris disks have been detected in extra-solar stellar systems as well, commonly referred to as ``The Vega Phenomenon" \citep{sil00}.
-The stars with debris disks are generally much older than 10 Myr \citep{kri10}, which is much longer than the typical time scale of collisional destruction of dust grain or of spiraling inward due to Poynting-Robertson effect.
+The stars with debris disks are generally much older than 10 Myr \citep{kri10}, which is much longer than the typical time scale of collisional destruction of dust grains or of spiraling inward due to Poynting-Robertson drag.
 Thus dust grains have to be continuously replenished by collisions and/or evaporation of planetesimals \citep{bac93,wya08}.
-The studies of debris systems are significative to a better understanding of the formation and evolution of planetesimal belts and planetary systems \citep{zuc04,moo11,ray11,ray12}.
+The studies of debris systems are significant because they provide a better understanding of the formation and evolution of planetesimal belts and planetary systems \citep{zuc04,moo11,ray11,ray12}.

 The first extra-solar debris disk was detected by the \textit{Infrared Astronomical Satellite} (\iras) around Vega in 1983 \citep{aum84}.
 Up to now, nearly a thousand debris disks have been detected.
-Most of these systems were discovered through the detection of infrared excess over the stellar photospheric emission.
-The infrared excess is produced by dust reradiation of the absorbed starlight.
-At the \textit{Spitzer/MIPS} sensitivity level, the incidences of debris disks around main-sequence stars is about 15\% \citep{kri10}.
-Due to their small sizes, only dozens debris disks around nearby stars were identified through direct imaging in optical, mid-infrared, and submillimeter band (e.g., Schneider et al. 2001; Greaves et al. 2005; Wyatt et al. 2005; Kalas et al. 2006; Su et al. 2008; Lagrange et al. 2012; also see\footnote{\it http://www.circumstellardisks.org}).
+Most of these systems were found through the detection of infrared (IR) excess over the stellar photospheric emission.
+The IR excess is explained as the dust re-radiation of the absorbed starlight.
+At the sensitivity level of the Multi-band Imaging Photometer (MIPS) on \spiz\ \citep{wer04,rie04}, the incidence of debris disks around main-sequence (MS) stars is about 15\% \citep{kri10}.
+Due to their small sizes, only dozens of debris disks around nearby stars have follow-up direct imaging observations in optical, mid-infrared (MIR), and sub-millimeter bands (e.g., Schneider et al. 2001; Greaves et al. 2005; Wyatt et al. 2005; Kalas et al. 2006; Su et al. 2008; Lagrange et al. 2012; also see \footnote{\it http://www.circumstellardisks.org}).